ahmedibrahimq/notes/angular.md

   - Make sure anyone else imports this module, gets access to these exported components.
 - `providers`
   - providing services (*like exporting components*)
-  - any modules that load under the root module, will have access to the providers  (publicaly availabel)
+  - any modules that load under the root module, will have access to the providers  (publicly available)

 ### @Injectable()
 dependency injection in angular. https://angular.io/api/core/Injectable